 We have all of the information you need to plan a fun-filled day trip, wonderful weekend or complete vacation.
 Use these map resources to find the attractions, dining, wineries, breweries, arts, outdoor activities, cultural interest and resources you're considering in your plan for a fantastic trip and keep coming back!

-Pubic Art Walking Map, Downtown Escondido: Right in the heart of historic downtown Escondido are 19 installations of public art including bronze statures, concrete and metal sculptures, murals, mosaics, fountains, military memorials and even the infamous Joor "Muffler Man."
+Downtown Escondido: Right in the heart of historic downtown Escondido are 19 installations of public art, including bronze statues, concrete and metal sculptures, murals, mosaics, fountains, military memorials, and even the infamous Joor "Muffler Man."
 While not technically public art, the "Muffler Man" is a unique piece of Americana roadside scenery.

 The Escondido Transit Center is conveniently located just outside of downtown Escondido and near the I-15 freeway.
 It provides service via bus and train to all areas of San Diego County and north.

 BREEZE GoNCTD.com: Breeze buses carry passengers in the north San Diego County area and stop wherever you see the blue and white NCTD bus stop signs.
 Stops are usually located every few blocks on city routes but may be several miles apart in rural areas.
 All Breeze buses can accommodate up to two bicycles and up to three wheelchairs and almost half the fleet have "kneeling" buses.
 Many Breeze bus routes connect with the Coaster and Sprinter trains.